 Virginia Historical Markers are in most cases approximately 42-by-40 inches.
-The markers are painted silver and currently cast in aluminum with black lettering for the text, which appears on both sides of the sign.
-The signs also include each marker’s unique topic title and assigned alpha-numeric identification code; the Seal of the Commonwealth within an upside down equilateral triangle positioned at the top of the sign; and the following signature line along the bottom: “Department of Historic Resources, [and the year in which the marker was created].”
+The markers are painted silver and currently cast in aluminum with black lettering for the text, which appears on both sides.
+Each marker has a unique title and is assigned an alpha-numeric identification code; the Seal of the Commonwealth within an upside down equilateral triangle positioned at the top; and the following signature line along the bottom: “Department of Historic Resources, [and the year in which the marker was created].”
 Alternative signature lines that appear on Virginia markers include the names of other agencies that once managed the program including The Department of Conservation and Historic Resources; The Virginia Historic Landmarks Commission; The Virginia State Library; and the Conservation & Development Commission.

 What does the letter and number code mean at the top of each marker?

 These represent the unique code assigned to each marker to identify it.
-When the marker program was created in the late 1920s, the letter on the sign usually referenced a specific road (for instance, the letter “E” was assigned to markers installed along U.S. Route 1) and the number differentiated each sign within a letter grouping.
-Today the department assigns an alpha-numeric code based on what letter is most prominently affixed on current signs in the region where a new marker is to be erected.
+When the marker program was created in the late 1920s, the letter usually referenced a specific road (for instance, the letter “E” was assigned to markers installed along U.S. Route 1) and the number differentiated each sign within a letter grouping.
+Today the department assigns an alpha-numeric code based on what letter is most prominently affixed on current markers in the region where a new one is to be erected.
 The number given is the next available one.
-Please note, however, in a few cases during the history of the program, the same alpha-numeric code was mistakenly assigned to different signs.
+Please note, however, in a few cases during the history of the program, the same alpha-numeric code was mistakenly assigned to markers in other regions.

-What is the meaning of the markers tagged with a Z letter identifier and number and where can I find information about these signs?
+What is the meaning of the markers tagged with a Z letter identifier and number and where can I find information about these markers?